arunraj6/git-advanced-commands/README.md

 git `rebase` will result in a linear commit history, it looks like we never branch.

+    # Create a feature branch based on master
+    git checkout -b featureA
+    # Edit files and do some commits
+    git commit -am "First"
+    git commit -am "Second"
+    # Switch to the master to add some changes
+    git checkout master
+    # Edit files and do some commits
+    git commit -am "Third"
+    git commit -am "Fourth"
+    # Now the master branch is 2 commits ahead
+    # Switch to feature branch for the rebase to get a linear commit history
+    git checkout featureA
+    git rebase master

 ## Cherry-pick <span id="cherry-pick"></span>

 git `cherry-pick` enables arbitrary git commits to be picked by reference and appended to the current working HEAD.